-Every employee in New Zealand gets at least four weeks of paid annual leave (annual holidays) each year, intended to give employees a chance to rest and relax away from work.
+Aside from casual employees and some fixed term employees, every employee in New Zealand gets at least four weeks of paid annual leave (annual holidays) each year, intended to give them a chance to rest and relax away from work.

 The date at which an employee can take annual leave is the first anniversary of their employment.
 However, there are some exceptions to this rule if, for example, your business has an annual closedown period (such as Christmas), or if an employee has taken unpaid leave of more than one week throughout the year.

-During their first year of employment, one of your employees may wish to take unpaid leave for a holiday or a break.
-If this happens, the annual leave entitlement is calculated as though the leave was on top of the year worked.
-For example, if an employee takes one week of leave without pay, the point at which they are able to get paid annual holidays can be pushed back by one week.
+If an employee takes more than a week of leave without pay, the annual leave entitlement is calculated as though the leave was on top of the year worked.
+For example, if an employee takes one week of leave without pay, the point at which they are able to get paid annual holidays is pushed back by one week.

 There are two instances in which an employee can be forced to take annual leave.
 If you and your employee cannot agree on when the annual leave is to be taken, and you have given the employee 14 days’ notice, you can force the employee to take holidays.
-You can also make employees take leave if you regularly close down for a particular period every year, remembering to give 14 days’ notice in this case as well.
+You can also make employees take leave if you regularly closedown for a particular period every year, remembering to give 14 days’ notice in this case as well.

 An employer may decline a request for annual leave if they have a genuine business reason for doing so.
-However, they must have considered the request and provide a valid business reason.
+However, the rules specify that an employer must not unreasonably withhold consent, so they must have considered the request and provide a valid business reason.